fishinwind/workshop/rst/Block_1/class-5.rst

 read it to become familiar with the language: http://docs.python.org/2/

 .. note::

-    We will cover all of the Python programming in Python 2.x.
-We will *not* be using Python 3.
+    You should be going through the Python tutorial at this point.
+We will cover some language specifics, but mostly centered on uses of Python in bioinformatics.

 Python depends on the alignment of your code to understand.
 This does not
 work: